12 stable releases

 8K SLoC

-Interprocess communication toolkit for Rust programs.
-The crate aims to expose as many platform-specific features as possible while maintaining a uniform interface for all platforms.
+Interprocess communication toolkit for Rust programs that aims to expose as many platform-specific features as possible while maintaining a uniform interface for all platforms and encouraging portable, correct code.

 Interprocess communication primitives

-interprocess provides both OS-specific interfaces for IPC and cross-platform abstractions for them.
+Interprocess provides both OS-specific IPC interfaces and cross-platform abstractions for them.

 Cross-platform IPC APIs